Almost split Kac-Moody groups over ultrametric fields

 b) Let $L$ be an infinite field in $\shs ep(E)$ Galois over $K$, then the action of $Gal(L/K)$ on the building $\SHI^{vc}_\qe(L)$ may be extended linearly to $\SHI^{vxl}_\qe(L)$.
 This action makes $\QG-$equivariant the action of $\g G^{xl}(K_s)$ ($=\g G(K_s)$) over this building and the essentialization map $\eta^v:\SHI^{vxl}_\qe(L)\to \SHI^{vq}_\qe(L)$.

 c) When $\shs$ is free, the same thing is true for $\SHI^{vx}_\qe(L)$ and $\g G(K_s)$.

 \end{lemm}

-\begin{enonce*}[definition]{Remark} For $\A^v$ as in \ref{1.1b}.4, let us suppose that the star action of $\QG$ on $I$ (hence on the $\qa_i$, $\qa_i^\vee$) may be extended linearly to $V$.
-Then b) and c) above are also true for $\SHI^v(\g G_\shs,K,\A^v)$. \end{enonce*}
+\begin{enonce*}[definition]{Remarks} 1) For $\A^v$ as in \ref{1.1b}.4, let us suppose that the star action of $\QG$ on $I$ (hence on the $\qa_i$, $\qa_i^\vee$) may be extended linearly to $V$.
+Then b) and c) above are also true for $\SHI^v(\g G_\shs,K,\A^v)$.